I am a Year 9 student

 Exploring your skills and interests often gives you heaps of clues as to what subjects you might like to choose in Years 10, 11 and 12.
 Better still, you can get ideas for what you might like to do after Year 12 and what your career path might look like.

 Ok.
-You’ve made it through Years 1 to 8 (nice one!)
-It’s time to get serious for planning the amazing life that’s ahead of you.
+You’ve made it through Years 1 to 8 (nice one!).
+It’s time to get serious about planning the amazing life that’s ahead of you and the exciting opportunities to come.

-Here’s some lingo you’ll need to be across
+Here’s some terminology you’ll want to be familiar with

 Thinking of doing any training courses?
 You’ll need a USI number